khalidlogi/Form-CodeHelper/Ajax-wordpress.md

 # Ajax use in Wordpress

 ### Debug
-Make sure that you are sending the correct <strong>action name<strong> in your AJAX request.
+Make sure that you are sending the correct ""action name"" in your AJAX request.
 The action name should match the one used when registering your AJAX action in your PHP code (e.g., my_ajax_action).

 In WordPress, the ajaxurl variable is automatically defined in the admin area.
 If you’re trying to use it on the front-end of your site, you’ll need to define it yourself.
 You can do this by adding the following code to your theme’s functions.php file: